Siren-W/Game-Engine-Minimax/README.md

 ```

 In designing your own tests, consider different board sizes (always square), depths for searching, and time to execute.
 The timeouts provided in `test.py` should be generous, so see if you can do much better.
 It is worth noting that the tests can take upwards of five minutes to complete, so don't freak out. :)

+To help with debugging and generating new tests, each play of the game automatically records all moves to `game.log`.
+The log can be helpful for comparing the sequence of moves in your implementation and in the implementation of others.
+For example, we provide a `game1.log` that is the correct sequence of moves for `test1`.

+The logs can also be used to create specific test scenarios.
+The logs can be used to play the game.
+For examples, `test1s` is identical to `test1` except it is completely a scripted replay using `game1.log`.
+You can truncate existing log files to automatically replay a part of a game, perhaps advancing the game to where you have a possible bug.
+Alternatively, you can create your own log files manually, creating completely new scenarios to test.

 ## Notes